 Sam Sparrow’s episode finally kicked my ass into getting on Pinterest (more on that below).
 Elle Croft’s episode got me thinking about Facebook advertising and Monica Stott continued to inspire and marvel me with her tips on how to make money through blogging!

-There are so many podcasts out there on blogging, travel and everything else you may be interested in but I would really recommend Lucy’s and hopefully you’ll hear me on series 2!
+There are so many podcasts out there on blogging, travel and everything else you may be interested in but I would really recommend Lucy’s.

 4 – Finally getting on Pinterest has helped me increase my page views!